vtex/vtex-courses/courses/store-block/steps/05_css-handles/en.md

 ### CSS Handles

 CSS _handles_ are used to customize your store's components through CSS classes in the theme code.
-All settings are defined through the _app_ `vtex.css-handles`, responsible for declaring all the customization points of your block.
+All settings are defined through the _app_ `vtex.css-handles`, which is responsible for declaring all the customization points of your block.

-By defining the names of your _handles_ and adding them to their respective HTML elements, it is possible to give the theme's user customization points that allow them to create flexible _layouts_.
+By defining the names of your _handles_ and adding them to their respective HTML elements, you can give the theme's users customization points that allow them to create flexible _layouts_.

 ### Tachyons

 Tachyons is a _framework_ for functional CSS.
 Unlike other known _frameworks_, like Bootstrap, it does not have "pre-built" UI components.
-In fact, its purpose is, precisely, separate the CSS rules into small, reusable parts.
-This type of strategy is commonly known as _Subatomic Design System_ and, if you are interested, you can find a reference [in this link](https://daneden.me/2018/01/05/subatomic-design-systems/).
-This strategy makes _frameworks_ like Tachyons very flexible, scalable and fast.
+In fact, its purpose is, precisely, to separate the CSS rules into small, reusable parts.
+This type of strategy is commonly known as _Subatomic Design System_, and if you are interested, you can find a reference for it [in this link](https://daneden.me/2018/01/05/subatomic-design-systems/).
+This strategy makes _frameworks_ like Tachyons very flexible, scalable, and fast.

-A lot of the Tachyons' definitions can be changed, so that your store will have a more customized style.
-To do this, just define a JSON file in the `styles/configs` folder; this information can be found in more detail at: [Customizing styles on VTEX IO](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-5-definingstyles).
+Many of the Tachyons' definitions can be changed so that your store has a more customized style.
+To do this, just define a JSON file in the `styles/configs` folder; this information can be found in more detail at [Customizing styles on VTEX IO](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-5-definingstyles).

 ## Customizing your block